Chart Color Schemes

 Balmain is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area around the suburb of Balmain, its population is estimated at around 10,827 as of February 2026.
-This reflects an increase of 373 people (3.6%) since the Census in 2021, which reported a population of 10,454 people.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, the suburb of Balmain's population is estimated at around 10,827 as of Feb 2026.
+This reflects an increase of 373 people (3.6%) since the 2021 Census, which reported a population of 10,454 people.
 The change is inferred from the resident population of 10,726 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 16 validated new addresses since the Census date.
-This level of population equates to a density ratio of 7,030 persons per square kilometer, which places it within the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-Balmain's growth rate of 3.6% since the Census is close to that of its SA3 area (3.8%), demonstrating competitive growth fundamentals.
-The population growth was primarily driven by overseas migration contributing approximately 72.0% of overall population gains during recent periods.
+This level of population equates to a density ratio of 7,030 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
+Balmain's 3.6% growth since census positions it within 0.2 percentage points of the SA3 area (3.8%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 72.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, population projections indicate an increase just below the median of national areas, with the suburb expected to expand by 658 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 5.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, a population increase just below the median of national areas is expected, with the suburb of Balmain expected to expand by 673 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.3% in total over the 17 years.

 Frequently Asked Questions - Population